Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

 1. Download the appropriate desktop client from https://nextcloud.com/install/#install-clients
 2. Open the client and click "Log In"
-3. From your Embassy's Nextcloud Service page, go to "Interfaces" and copy the LAN address
+3. From your server's Nextcloud Service page, go to "Interfaces" and copy the LAN address
 4. Enter your LAN address under "Server Address" and click "Next"
-5. You will be asked to Trust your Embassy's certificate, which is safe to do as you generate and sign this during LAN Setup
+5. You will be asked to Trust your server's certificate, which is safe to do as you generate and sign this during LAN Setup
 6. Tick the box for "Trust this certificate anyway" and click "Next"
 7. This will launch a page in your web browser, click "Log In" and then "Grant access" to link the desktop client.
 You can close this browser window afterwards
 8. Next, configure the local directory that you want to sync with Nextcloud.
 You may use the default or change it, and edit the sync settings to desired.
 When satisfied, click "Connect"